microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaMSAdministrativeUnit.md

 This example list of administrative units containing display name with the specified name.

 ### Example 5 : Get top 1 administrative unit
-This example shows how to get specified top administrative units.

 ```powershell
 PS C:\> Get-EntraBetaMSAdministrativeUnit -Top 1
 ```